-For number 26 on our list of 101 fun facts, we thought would add a fact about Cameron’s mother and Jordan’s wife, Christine.
-Now, we know from the ‘Icicle’ episode that she dies of cancer when her son is only a child.
-It’s also apparent that she knew who her husband was Icicle.
+For number 26 on our list of 101 fun facts, we thought we’d include something about Cameron’s mother, Christine.
+We know from the ‘Icicle’ episode that she dies of cancer.
+It’s also apparent that she knows her husband is Icicle.

-However, in the comics, Cameron’s mother is relatively unknown.
-The only information that we have on her is that she died in childbirth which lead her son to be raised by his father.
+In the comics, Cameron’s mother is relatively unknown.
+The only information we have on her is she died in childbirth, leading him to be raised by his father.

-In Stargirl, it’s clear that she survives childbirth and sees her son grow up until she dies a number of years later.
-The whole reason for her death was see how far her husband was pushed to create Project New America.
+The reason for her death in-universe was to see how far her husband goes to create Project New America.

 #27: Henry Jr’s ‘Revival’ In Stars and S.T.R.I.P.E Part 2 Plays On The Superhero Trope Of Resurrection

-Here’s fact 27 of our 101 fun facts!
-If you’ve read comic books, then you’ll know there’s a common theme: resurrection.
-This has become a typical trope for years and it is often overused.
-In Stargirl, death is treated as something that is permanent.
-Just the first season alone was full of deaths, mostly on the side of the ISA.
+Resurrection has become a typical trope for years, and it is often overused.
+In Stargirl, death is somewhat permanent.
+Just the first season alone is full of death.

 However, the death of Henry King Jr was one of the more gut-wrenching scenes in the whole season.
 He went from being the school bully to someone who wanted to change.
-As we became accustomed to seeing him slowly become a hero, it was cruelly ripped away from us.
-This was done in a way that showed how the trope doesn’t need to be overused.
+As we became accustomed to seeing him slowly become a hero.
+Unfortunately, it’s ripped away before it can form roots.

-Henry’s death hit everybody in the feels especially his new friends which includes ex-girlfriend Yolanda who is left devastated.
-In ‘Stars and S.T.R.I.P.E Part Two’, we got the shock of our lives when Henry shows up in the tunnels.
+Henry’s death hit everybody in the feels.
+Especially his new friends, which includes ex-girlfriend Yolanda.
+Montez is left devastated by his demise.
+In ‘Stars and S.T.R.I.P.E.
+Part Two’, we get a shock when Henry shows up in the tunnels.

-To our devastation, it’s not actually Henry.
-His father, Brainwave took his son’s form to get Yolanda to lower her guard enough to take him to her friends so he can kill them.
-This ultimately fails on his part as he says ‘your friends’ and not ‘our friends’.
-Montez realises the mistake and slashes him across the throat which kills him.
+To our devastation, it’s not Henry.
+His father, Brainwave, took his son’s form to get Yolanda to lower her guard enough to take him to her friends so he can kill them.
+Ultimately, this fails as he says ‘your friends’ and not ‘our friends’.

-Having Henry be used (from beyond the grave) as a ploy get Yolanda to lower her guard was a smart move.
-This plays on the idea that resurrection is possible but should only be used in extreme cases.
+Having Henry be used (from beyond the grave) as a ploy to get Yolanda to lower her guard is smart.
+It plays on the idea resurrection is possible but only in extreme cases.

 For fact 28 of our 101 fun facts, we thought we’d include something from behind-the-scenes.

-It’s a well-known fact that DC Comics loves to have characters with the same first name.
-We’ve had multiple Marthas, Jonathans, Catherines (sometimes spelt with a “K”), but what about Barbaras?
-There’s a number of them, but for anything Stargirl related, there’s a good reason behind it.
+It’s a well-known fact DC Comics loves characters with the same first name.
+We’ve had multiple Marthas, Jonathans, Catherines (sometimes spelled with a “K”), but what about Barbaras?
+There’s a number of them, but for anything Stargirl-related, there’s a good reason behind it.